Dural tail sign

-Initially, the dural tail was thought to result from direct invasion of the dura by the tumor, however, subsequent studies demonstrated it to be predominantly a reactive process due to vascular congestion and edema.
-Having said that, the literature is still divided and a wide range of prevalence of tumor invasion of the dural tail has been reported (0-100%), with generally higher prevalences in WHO II (atypical) meningiomas 4,5.
-This is further complicated by the presence of tumor cells in apparently normal dura adjacent to tumors 5.
+Initially, the dural tail was thought to result from direct invasion of the dura by the tumor, however, some subsequent studies demonstrated it to be predominantly a reactive process due to vascular congestion and edema.
+In contrast, other studies have shown the presence of tumor cells in apparently normal dura adjacent to meningiomas 5.

 Treatment and prognosis

 Whether or not the dural tail should be resected and if so how much surrounding dura should be included in the resection (or gamma knife field) continues to be debated 4,5,7.

 It was first described in 1989 by Wilms et al. as thickening of the dura surrounding meningiomas 5.

 - 1. Wallace EW.
 The dural tail sign.
 Radiology.
 2004;233 (1): 56-7. doi:10.1148/radiol.2331021332 - Pubmed citation